vasilakisfil/Introspected-REST/README.md

 }
 ```

-Notice how we define the pagination, by referencing parts of the user's `meta` object.
+Notice that we also define here the pagination, by referencing parts of the user's `meta` object.
-We don't treat the clients as stupid but smart enough to understand what they need to do on their part to get what they want.
+Our strategy is duplicate common functionality, wherever we can, in MicroTypes because we cannot know in advance
+which MicroTypes each client will be programmed to understand.

 #### 11.3.4.
 Descriptions metadata